MoldyMacaroniX/dashword.net/_src/posts/geometry-dash-players-have-a-forgiveness-problem.md

 And perhaps that is for the best.
 I would rather us look towards a legitimate player instead.

-Cyclic and Andromeda have greatly impacted this game.
-But so has SpaceUK.
+SpaceUK, Cyclic, and Andromeda have greatly impacted this game.
+But maybe not for the better.
+They all stole achievements from others.
+They took attention that would have otherwise went to legitimate players.
+Especially in the case of SpaceUK, legitimate players lost potentially thousands of dollars in ad revenue.